 So unless you’ve been living under a rock that disconnects you from all of society, then chances are that you’ve heard of the Greek Island of Santorini, one of the most beautiful places to visit in Greece.
 You might even be curious about what to see in Santorini since you want to know what all the fuss is about.

 Well, the good news is that Santorini, Greece lives up to all the hype.
 Especially if you plan to visit Santorini in winter or are planning a larger, 14 day Greece itinerary.

 I mean, the sunsets here are the stuff that Instagram dreams are made of.
-Just add in some rollings hills, vintage windmills, and iconic blue domed churches and you can quickly see why tourists and cruise ship passengers flock here in droves.
+Just add in some rollings hills, vintage windmills, and iconic blue-domed churches and you can quickly see why tourists and cruise ship passengers flock here in droves.